kikoman123/Dictionary_Splitter/README.md

 Guide:

+    ** This is made to hasten dictionary hacking when working with two or more devices **
-    1. Please, put the lines of text you want to split into input.txt
+    1. Put the lines of text you want to split into input.txt
+    2. feel free to modify the number of lines as your needs
-    2. Save the file
+    3. Save the file
-    3. run the program
+    3. run the program using your favorite java compiler
-    4. Happy hacking
+    4. Happy hacking!